EasyG0ing1/BlockNot/README.md

 I welcome any and all suggestions for changes or improvements.
 You can either open an issue, or code the change yourself and create a pull request.
 This library is for all of us and making it the best it can be is important!
 <BR><BR>You can also email me:<BR>sims.mike@gmail.com

+Thank you for your interest in BlockNot.
+I hope you find it as invaluable in your projects as I have in mine.
+<BR>Mike Sims
+sims.mike@gmail.com